Women at Iberdrola Group

 - Measures to combine maternity and a new edition of the Women with Energy forum, an event that tackles subjects like diversity and particularly the presence of women in management positions, as well as the communication initiatives, focused on the diversity existing in the organisation.

-Iberdrola group's contribution to equal opportunities and non-discrimination in 2020 has recently been recognised internationally.
-It has been included for the fourth year in a row in the 2021 Bloomberg Gender-Equality Index.
+Iberdrola group's contribution to equal opportunities and non-discrimination has recently been recognised internationally.
+It has been included for the fifth year in a row in the Bloomberg Gender-Equality Index.
 The company is one of the honours companies committed to transparency in information on gender issues and progress in equality between women and men.

 Iberdrola has more than 70 measures to promote balance between work and personal life, such as the payment of 100 % of the salary during maternity leave, paid leave of 15 days before childbirth, flexible reduction of working hours to five without wage reduction until the kid turns one and unpaid leave for up to four years, in which access to vocational training is allowed.